demelin/nematode/README.md

-# NEMATODE: Light-weight neural machine translation toolkit
+# NEMATODE: Light-weight NMT toolkit

 **Note: Current implementation is outdated and will be brought up to date soon.**